 A number of taxi companies operate at Palm Springs International Airport.

-Palm Springs International Airport passenger facilities include a range of restaurants, a selection of shops, public telephones, a travel agent, a USO Service Club, a kid's play area, ATMs, currency exchange services and free wifi.
+Palm Springs International Airport passenger facilities include a range of restaurants, a selection of shops, a USO Service Club, a kid's play area, ATMs, currency exchange services and free WiFi.

-Airlines offering flights to Palm Springs International Airport include Alaska Airlines, Allegiant, American Airlines, Continental, Delta, Frontier, Horizon Air, Sun County, United, US Airways and Westjet.
+Airlines offering flights to Palm Springs International Airport include Air Canada, Alaska Airlines, Allegiant, American Airlines, Delta, Frontier, Jetblue, Sun Country, United and Westjet.

 No business facilities are available at the airport.
 For conferences the nearby Hilton Palm Springs is just a mile (1.6km) from the airport.

 Palm Springs International Airport Taxis: the taxi fares above are intended as a guideline only.